 How to determine if a Work Order is scheduled?

-Once a Work Order phase is scheduled it will appear in the Plant Operations Facilities Management System (FMS) at a status of MASTERSCHED and will be placed on a person(s) daily assignment within FMS.
+Once a Work Order phase is scheduled it will appear in the Facilities & Operations Facilities Management System (FMS) at a status of MASTERSCHED and will be placed on a person(s) daily assignment within FMS.

 You can view status of phase directly in the Work Management portion of FMS or view daily assignment by work order in the Work Management portion of FMS as well.
 A building work schedule report can also be run to view work scheduled for particular buildings.

-For assistance in viewing the above information, contact the Plant Operations Call Center at 647-2059.
+For assistance in viewing the above information, contact the Facilities Service Center at 647-2059.